AdobeDocs/commerce-admin.en/help/content-design/dynamic-blocks-price-rules.md

 1. In the first column, set the filter to `Any` and click **[!UICONTROL Reset Filter]**.

-   The grid now lists all available dynamic blocks, including
+   The grid now lists all available dynamic blocks.

 1. Select the checkbox of each dynamic block that you want to associate with the rule.